WHAT IS IT?

 Direct referrals from the RCMP.
 A charge hasn’t been laid and the concerns are diverted to a community program.
 The young person enters into a 45-day contract with the Youth Justice Committee.
 If successful the matter is concluded.
 If unsuccessful the file is returned to police for further action and possible charges.

 Referred youth are normally residents of the City of Red Deer, attending school in the City of Red Deer, or have committed the offense in the City of Red Deer.
 However, the RDYJ Committee may agree to hear cases from outside this jurisdiction where circumstances warrant.

 Extrajudicial Sanctions Program

 Referrals from court through the Crown Prosecutor’s office.
 A charge may be laid and court date adjourned (set over to a future date) to accommodate the completion of this program.
-90-day contract with youth justice to complete sanctions.
-Youth is required to attend all scheduled court dates.
+The young person enters into a 90-day contract with youth justice to complete sanctions.
+The youth is required to attend all scheduled court dates.
 If successful the charges will be withdrawn.
 If unsuccessful the matter is returned to the courts for possible prosecution.